kennethleungty/Finance-LLMs/README.md

 ## 📌 Context
-Large Language Models (LLMs) are transforming financial services, unlocking powerful capabilities in everything from high-stakes risk assessment to automated financial reporting.
-These AI-driven models are redefining how financial institutions approach banking, trading, asset management, and regulatory compliance.
+Large Language Models (LLMs) are transforming financial services, unlocking powerful capabilities and redefining how financial institutions approach banking, trading, asset management, and regulatory compliance.

-As the financial sector continues to embrace AI, a new trend is emerging — implementation of LLMs specifically for financial services.
-Whether general-purpose, pre-trained or fine-tuned on sector-specific data, these LLMs are designed to understand industry regulations, complex financial terminology, and real-world market dynamics.
+As AI takes hold in the industry, a new wave of finance-specific implementations is emerging.
+These solutions (be they enterprise-wide integrations, specialized models, or targeted plug-and-play tools) handle complex regulations, advanced financial terminology, and real-world market scenarios with remarkable efficiency.

-This repository is your go-to resource for finance-focused LLMs, featuring a curated collection of cutting-edge models, collaborations between financial institutions and LLM providers, and real-world case studies that showcase how companies are leveraging LLMs to gain a competitive edge.
+This repository serves as a one-stop resource for finance-focused LLMs, showcasing cutting-edge collaborations, curated models, and real-world case studies that illustrate how institutions gain a competitive edge through AI.
 By bridging (Gen)AI and finance, this collection tracks the latest advancements, trends, and breakthroughs shaping the future of financial technology.

 If you know of examples of LLMs used in the finance industry that should be added to this repository, feel free to submit a **pull request** or open an **issue**!